ericakfranz/start-page/README.md

 `sites.php` just has a bunch of arrays in it and `index.php` just loops through those arrays grabbing links and stuff.
 Simple.

-For WordPress sites, the array items have a a `wordpress` key where you'd either give it true or false.
+For WordPress sites, the array items have a `wordpress` key where you'd either give it true or false.
 If you set it to `true`, a link to the dashboard will also appear under your site link.

 This behavior is different based on the different loops in the index file because again, I made this for me.
-Down in my local development section, I also wanted links directly to the plugins and themes pages in my dashboard.
+Down in my local development section, I also wanted links directly to the plugins and themes pages in my WordPress dashboards.
 So yea... those are there too.
 Again, though, all it takes is giving the `wordpress` key a `true` value.

 If the array doesn't have a `wordpress` key, that means the HTML isn't set up to grab one anyway.
 Adjust as needed.